This website uses cookies

 4. to house the conveyancing and probate functions in a separate entity under specialist regulation with the CLC – whilst retaining a group structure by association of name/branding of the financial or legal services.

 Yes.
-However, one individual (preferably at board level) should be is a specialist conveyancing or probate lawyer (SRA/CILEx/CLC).
-We’ll discuss this with you.
+However, one individual (preferably at board level) should be is a specialist conveyancing or probate lawyer (SRA/CILEx/CLC) and depending on the body type, may be required to become a CLC lawyer.
+We will discuss this with you.

 The CLC is looking to regulate well managed practices with motivated managers and dedicated staff.
 You will need to identify the risks to the business and to have policies and processes which appropriately mitigate those risks.